Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Methodology

-Here, $\xi$ denotes the weight ratio between the impact of area and shape differences on local geometric similarity, while $k$ is a scaling factor for shape differences, adjusted to align the scale of both types of differences. $\eta_i$ and $\eta_j$ represent the area of the $G_i$ and $G_j$, respectively.\\ \textbf{Texture similarity correlation.} Under the condition that the deep-spectral factor does not satisfy the local correction, then the texture features are computed directly.
+DSF (Deep-Spectral Factor) $\chi$ is a metric measuring the number of homologous points established between two candidate polygons by a pre-trained deep feature matcher (e.g., LoFTR).
+It is used in the Local Matcher to determine whether the local geometric constraints for the current polygon pair are sufficient, thereby deciding which correlation computation branch to employ.
+When the DSF is insufficient for local correction, the texture features are computed directly.
 For texture features, to be able to effectively deal with images with large radiometric differences, we use normalized correlation coefficient templates to match similar texture features, as it has radiometric linear invariance and can cope with images with large radiometric differences.
 We compute the correlation coefficient $R$ between the image patch $I$ and target patch $T$ within the bounds of the source and candidate polygon.
 Finally, we combine local geometric correlation $\psi$ and texture similarity correlation $R$ to calculate the matching cost $\zeta$ between the source polygon and candidate polygons:

+Here, $\mathbb{M}$ denotes mean centering, $I$ and $T$ are the image patch and target patch respectively. $w$ and $h$ are respectively the width and height of the image.
+In regions with fewer corresponding points, texture features can still be leveraged to increase the number of matches.
+Our experiments later demonstrate that jointly considering geometric and texture features effectively improves both matching accuracy and match quantity.\\